 4. Promotion of Technological Advancement and Related Careers

 Most businesses in the world are embracing technology.
 This does not in any way discredit human labor as we know it, but then technology is available, so why not use it?
 In construction, for instance, human labor will always be in demand.
 After all, tech experts need to be hired to take charge of correspondence through mails and fax, prepare spreadsheets, create 3D visuals, and perform all the other logistics processes that would normally use up time and resources.

 Some larger companies might already be toeing this technological line; however, once technology is viewed as a necessity and adopted into daily running of business, projects will take less time to be completed.
 In construction, there’s already the proliferation of solutions that address many of the industry’s productivity roadblocks and optimization gaps.
-There are software solutions that tackle back office work like accounting and mechanics lien filing, while the adoption of hardware tools like drones and trackers are enhancing both productivity and security on the jobsite.
+There are software solutions that tackle back office work like accounting and mechanics lien filing, while the adoption of hardware tools like construction drones and trackers are enhancing both productivity and security on the jobsite.

 Dependence on technology will reduce cost and maximize profit and ensure efficiency.
 The pros outweigh the cons, if any.